 The Georgian language first appeared in writing in about 430 AD in an inscription in a church in Palestine.
-At that time it was written with an alphabet known as Asomtavruli ("capital letters") or Mrglovani ("rounded").
+At that time it was written with an alphabet known as Mrglovani ("rounded").
+It later came to be known as Asomtavruli ("capital letters").
 Asomtavruli was probably modelled on the Greek alphabet, and Georgian scholars believe that King Pharnavaz I (ფარნავაზი) of Kartli (Iberia) created it.

 From the 9th century an alphabet that developed from Asomtavruli, known as Nuskhuri, became the main alphabet for Georgian.
 However, Asomtavruli continued to be used in some manuscripts until the 11th century, and in epigraphic inscriptions until the 19th century.
 Asomtavruli was also used for titles and the first letters of chapters and paragraphs in texts written in Nuskhuri.
 The initial letters were often elaboratly illuminated and decorated.
 This mixed script is known as Khutsuri ("clerical").

 In the 19th century the Mkhedruli alphabet, which first appeared in the 10th century, became the main way to write Georgian.

 In the 1950s a Georgian linguist called Akaki Shanidze (აკაკი შანიძე) proposed using Asomtavruli letters in Mkhedruli texts as capital letters at the beginning of sentences.
 This idea did not prove popular.

 Asomtavruli continues to be used in murals, iconography and stone engravings, and is one of the official scripts of the Georgian Orthodox Church, along with Nuskhuri and Mkhedruli.